 Lights are turned on at dusk and stay visible until about 01:00, with summer nights extending to roughly 02:00 when skies are clear.
 In late autumn and winter, expect earlier end around 01:00 as crowds thin; plan to be on-site around civil twilight for best results.

 What to shoot: bioluminescent glow on metal lattice, reflections on boats and waves; location choices along river banks offer strong lines, while spots near saint area provide open sightlines across water.
-A photographer should carry a 24-70 mm lens, tripod, and remote; early blue hour provides softer shadows before glow dominates; the glow arises from LEDs whose atoms control color balance; they work in tandem with weather and water to render a gorgeous, dancing surface. traveltriangle notes help compare shots from domestic routes and northern destinations to capture light quality variations; toyama-like city lights add contrast in some frames, while cruises offer moving textures.
+A photographer should carry a 24-70 mm lens, tripod, and remote; early blue hour provides softer shadows before glow dominates; the glow arises from LEDs whose atoms control colour balance; they work in tandem with weather and water to render a gorgeous, dancing surface. traveltriangle notes help compare shots from domestic routes and northern destinations to capture light quality variations; toyama-like city lights add contrast in some frames, while cruises offer moving textures.

 Best vantage points to capture the Eiffel Tower’s illuminations with minimal crowds